vrajafraja/context-switcher/README.md

 ## Release Notes

+### 0.1.0
+   * fixed issue when stored editors were opened in preview mode which lead to show only last opened editor. (only with preview mode turned on)

 ### 0.0.6
    * added ability to change contexts file without need of reload vscode
    * <strong>Update context:</strong> (`Cmd+Shift+P` on OSX or `Ctrl+Shift+P` on Windows and Linux), type <strong>Update context</strong><br>Your currently loaded context will be updated.